A workout shoe is a type of footwear that is engineered to accommodate a wide range of training activities.

 Running shoes vs. workout shoes

-Don’t confuse workout shoes with running shoes.
-Workout shoes may seem to have a lot of physical similarities with running shoes, but there are stark differences between the two.
+Workout shoes can be easily confused with shoes for running.
+The two may seem to have a lot of similarities, but there are stark differences in the way they are designed.

 Running shoes are more cushioned in order to absorb shock from each footfall and support the forward heel-to-toe movements of running.
 On the other hand, workout shoes have a more rigid upper and firm heel to provide support for multi-directional motion and transitions that are involved in training activities.